Parkbee/assessment/devops/readme.md

 We would like to get a feel for how you would code on a day-to-day basis.
 Therefor consider the following:

 * Cluster is fully monitored
+* Cluster is having a log management platform (it can be ELK)
+* A pipeline (GitHub actions is fine) for terraform and k8s deployment
 * Cost-efficience
 * Following the best practices
 * Fix (or don't) bugs if you spot them